-- the Company's annual incentive compensation is based on performance that promotes disciplined progress towards longer-term Company goals; - the Company does not offer significant short-term incentives that might drive high-risk investments at the expense of long-term Company value;

-- the Company's compensation programs are weighted towards offering long-term incentives that reward sustainable performance; and - the Company's compensation awards are established at reasonable and sustainable levels, as determined by a review of the Company's economic position and prospects, as well as the compensation offered by comparable companies.
+- the Company's annual incentive compensation is based on performance that promotes disciplined progress towards longer-term Company goals; - the Company does not offer significant short-term incentives that might drive high-risk investments at the expense of long-term Company value; - the Company's compensation programs are weighted towards offering long-term incentives that reward sustainable performance; and - the Company's compensation awards are established at reasonable and sustainable levels, as determined by a review of the Company's economic position and prospects, as well as the compensation offered by comparable companies.

-The Company's compensation policies and practices were evaluated to ensure that they do not foster risk taking above the level of risk associated with the Company's business model.
-Based on this assessment, the Company concluded that it has a balanced pay and performance program that does not promote excessive risk taking.
+The Company's compensation policies and practices are intended to not foster risk taking above the level of risk associated with the Company's business model.
+Accordingly, the Company believes it has a balanced pay and performance program that does not promote excessive risk taking.